 DHS/TANF - Our agency is committed to assist our customers to become economically self - sufficient.
 To that end, we refer customers to the Workforce Development services provided at Job Center including, workshops, employer recruitment events, access to on-line job applications, resume completion, and potential training opportunities, Adult Basic Education.
 ESL, and GED training programs; Youth Build, YWCA Childcare Services, NICASA, Lake County Health Department; IDES Unemployment and job Counseling Services; DHS Rehabilitation Services: Job Corps; Prairie State Legal Services; PADS; Mother's Trust, Love Inc; Local Housing Authorities including of Lake County, Waukegan and North Chicago.
 Individuals are also given printed copies of the Find Help Lake County Guide which includes information on accessing the internet version of the guide.
 Client referrals will be made to any Job Center partner agency when a need arises using the State of Illinois Department of Human Services referral form.
-Client referrals will be made to any Job Center partner agency when a need arises referral form.
+Client referrals will be made to any Job Center partner agency when a need arises using the State of Illinois Department of Human Services referral form.